Burr Ferry, Louisiana: Vernon Parish

 There are four theories as to the naming of the parish.
 One states the parish was named after Mount Vernon which was the home of President George Washington.
 All appear to be of some speculation.
 The Greater Vernon Chamber of Commerce list on the official web site, in the history section, that the parish was named after the home of George Washington.

 There is one theory, with historical ties, that the parish was named after the Ohio hometown of Dr. Burr which was named Mount Vernon also.
 This town was established in 1805, in what became Knox County, organized in 1808.
 This is approximately 45 miles northeast of Columbus, was a major travel route in the 19th century, and only 5 miles from Gambier, the home of Kenyon College.
 This college was founded in 1824 and probably after Dr. Burr would have headed back to Louisiana on his second trip.

 Leesville

 Leesville was designated the Parish seat when the parish was created by an act of the Louisiana legislature in 1871.

 Current

 The community now only consists of two churches, a store, and a few residents.
-The glory of yester-years has faded but the importance of the area will hopefully be remembered in recorded history.